dougreichard/artemis_macro_language/docs/tut01/start.md

 aml -h
 ```

-Create a Macro script file and name it for you mission if you name it like you mission but add _SOURCE the tool will recognize this.
+Create a Macro script file and name it for your mission (e.g. MISS_HelloWorld_SOURCE.xml)

+By adding the _SOURCE the tool will recognize as the source file for a mission (e.g. MISS_HelloWorld.xml)

-Create a File MISS_HelloWorld_SOURCE.xml
+Create the file MISS_HelloWorld_SOURCE.xml

 ``` xml
 <mission_data version="1.0">